pjotrp/bioinformatics/doc/design/workflow.md

 commands that do not depend on each other and can be run in parallel.
 Then there commands that do depend on each other, so one should start on completion of the other.
-Then there are 'map/reduce' style commands where a run gets split over multiple jobs and the results are gathered for futher processing.
+Then there are 'map/reduce' style commands where a run gets split over multiple jobs and the results are gathered for further processing.
 These three workflow 'modules' are the essential building blocks of any pipeline.

 Simple bash scripting, at this point pretty much the default in bioinformatics